Updated September 10, 2020 at 7:31 p.m.

 Athletic facilities, the Dartmouth Library system, and the Hood Museum of Art are closed.
 All events at the Hopkins Center for the Arts have been postponed or canceled.
 Access to buildings is limited to only those employees who are performing necessary duties.

 How many people at Dartmouth have tested positive for COVID-19?

-To date, eight individuals attending classes or working/residing on our campus have tested positive for COVID-19 with no positive cases identified on campus since April 2020.
+Dartmouth has launched a COVID-19 reporting dashboard where information is available about COVID-19 testing, quarantine, and isolation in our community.
 For more information on current positive cases in New Hampshire, see the New Hampshire Department of Health and Human Services COVID-19 dashboard.